nickhe-ntnu/Meal-Planning-Java/README.md

 mvn test
 ```

-while in the project root directory and will automatically run all the test files.
+while in the project root directory, and it will automatically run all the test files within the project.

 ## References

-[//]: # (TODO: Include references here, if any.
-For example, if you have used code from the course book, include a reference to the chapter.
-Or if you have used code from a website or other source, include a link to the source.)

 ### Builder design pattern